Skip to main content

 template_name "app/home.html"

-before_render add_recent_articles_to_context
+before_render :add_recent_articles_to_context

 private def add_recent_articles_to_context : Nil